 - Surgery / Transplantation / Devices

-Encore abstract submission will undergo an anonymous review.
-Selected abstracts will be presented as an ePoster.
-They will not be published in the Journal of Cardiac Failure or considered for Late Breaking Clinical Trials.
+Encore abstract submissions will undergo an anonymous review and selected abstracts will be presented as an ePoster.
+Selected abstracts will not be published in the Journal of Cardiac Failure or considered for Late Breaking Clinical Trials or Investigator Awards.

 Submission Process and Guidelines